 Shaking my Paracas – part 2

-The Gray City of Kings
+The Gray City of Kings.

 If you do basic cursory research about the history of Lima, you’ll probably read that Francisco Pizarro established the Ciudad de los Reyes (City of the Kings) on 18 January 1535.
-For him, this was the date of the Epiphany and it inspired his choice for the name of what would become the capital Viceroyalty of Perú when that entity was established in 1542.
+For him, this was the date of the Epiphany and it inspired his choice for the name of what would become the capital of the Viceroyalty of Perú when that entity was established in 1542.
 If you’re Christian you might be confused by the date because on the Gregorian calendar in use today, Epiphany falls on 6 January.
 However, the Julian Calendar, used at that time, placed the date of the Epiphany on the eighteenth.

 (People sympathetic to the Inkas or those who are appalled by his double dealings might think that fate ultimately dealt Pizarro his justified comeuppance.
 After plundering the wealth of the Inkas and tricking Atahualpa before capturing and executing him, Pizarro became embroiled in an internal conflict with another of the conquistadors – Diego de Almagro.